 Second mistake: Better engine doesn't necessarily make you more agile.

 Another mistake is to think that just changing the car's engine is enough.
 Of course, upgrading the car's engine can bring short term benefits, however, it is like changing cars.
 The driver must get used to and master the new engine to get "the most out of it".
 Likewise, the team in the pit area must train and get used to this new engine and its peculiarities.
-And ultimately, the entire team must adjust its race strategy accordingly with these new capabilities.
+The entire team must adjust its race strategy accordingly with these new capabilities.

 In other words, the change of engine must be accompanied by a new strategy.
 And the same goes for the change of any element of the equipment - new staff, new infrastructure, etc.